-There are four situations in which a grade appeal may be considered: 1) the student feels they were subjected to bias or discrimination that may have negatively impacted their assessments and grading decisions, 2) the student feels they were subjected to mistreatment or there was interpersonal conflict that negatively impacted their assessment or grading decisions, 3) there is a missing assessment from a critical supervisor or insufficient assessment data to make a grading decision, and/or 4) there was a violation in the grading policy.
+There are five situations in which a grade appeal may be considered: 1) the student thinks they were subjected to bias or discrimination based on their own personal characteristics that may have negatively impacted their assessments and grading decisions, 2) the student thinks they were subjected to mistreatment or there was unresolved interpersonal conflict with an assessor that negatively impacted their assessment or grading decisions,3) there is a critical missing assessment (brief forms are not considered critical; forms must have been requested before the end of the LIC to be considered critical), 4) insufficient assessment data to make a grading decision (completed assessments will not be re-opened to request additional information; this refers only to a rare situation in which circumstances led to insufficient data for the entire clerkship extending beyond a single context, individual or form), and/or 5) there was a violation in the grading policy.
 The table below describes the procedure for appeal.
-Please note this policy applies only to final grade appeals, not performance evaluations, assignments, or any other type of assessments.
-Students will be required to submit their appeal to the AEO via online form and document the date the concern was discussed with the LIC director.
-Submission of an appeal form will prompt a review of the appeal by the Assistant Dean of Assessment, Evaluation and Outcomes or delegate.
-If the appeal is appropriate, the process will move forward.
-If concerns exist that the appeal does not meet these criteria, a committee comprised of the Assistant Dean of Assessment, Evaluation and Outcomes and two clinical content directors who are not involved in the appeal will convene to review the appeal and decide to accept or reject the appeal.
+Please note this policy applies only to final grade appeals, not individual assessments, assignments, exams, or any other type of assessments.